 Standing Stone near Miskin Manor

-In its original position, the stone stood vertical, with a maximum height of 1.2m above the surrounding ground surface, which had been hollowed to a depth of c0.12m by activities of livestock.
-The broad sides of the stone faced N and S, the average width being 1.65m, and the thickness varying from 0.51m on the E to 0.39m on the W.
+In its original position, the stone stood vertical, with a maximum height of 1.2m above the surrounding ground surface, which had been hollowed by activities of livestock.
+The broad sides of the stone faced North and South, the average width being 1.65m, and the thickness varying from 0.51m on the East to 0.39m on the West.

-The stone bears an inscription AT LAST OCT 30 1919 RW; documentary evidence shows that this was added in error at the conclusion of a land dispute, instead of on the natural outcrop in the field to the West.
+The stone bears an inscription “AT LAST OCT 30 1919 RW”; documentary evidence shows that this was added in error at the conclusion of a land dispute, instead of on the natural outcrop in the field to the West.

 The socket for the stone contained a massive slab of Pennant sandstone1.50m wide and up to 0.30m thick, leaning against the rear of the socket; its shape and character suggested that it had broken from the upper part of the standing stone.
 This fill of the socket contained a second whetstone.

 Just north of this stone’s location there is also the remains of a medieval sunken trackway

 For more information about the history of the community of Pontyclun please visit our online museum